Website Color Guide: Principles & Effective Application

 Why Is a Website Color Palette Important?

 A color palette affects not only the visual appeal but also user behavior.
+VietSEO services emphasize the strategic use of color to enhance website effectiveness.
 Here are three key reasons why it matters:

 1. Enhances Aesthetics & User Retention